-You must have a Facebook account in order to create an account for your blog.
-So, if you haven’t already, create a Facebook account first.
+You must have a Facebook account to create an account for your blog.
+If you haven’t already, create a Facebook account first.
 Follow the steps below to create your blog fan page if you already have a personal or corporate Facebook account.

 1. Choose the option to “make a page.”

-If you can’t find the tab or it doesn’t appear for any reason, you can go directly to the URL to create a page, which is here.
+If you can’t find the tab or it doesn’t appear for any reason, you can go directly to the URL to create a page here.

 After that, the following page should appear: